drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Role of the Carboxylic Acid in Selectivity (1/3)

-The specificity of DX-9065a for binding to factor Xa rather than  thrombin is thought to stem for the favorable interaction of the carboxylate with the Gln-192 side-chain of factor Xa.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/role-carboxylic-acid-selectivity-13-e6e86f47'><i class='fa fa-play' aria-hidden='true'></i></button>The specificity of DX-9065a for binding to factor Xa rather than  thrombin is thought to stem for the favorable interaction of the carboxylate with the Gln-192 side-chain of factor Xa.

 ![](https://media.drugdesign.org/course/structure-based-design-case-studies/snap_v1_5_ext_c7_13_10_s1.png){: loading=lazy }